spotify/spotify-web-api-ts-sdk/README.md

-## Fork for publishing the latest merged commits

 # Spotify Web API SDK - TypeScript

+> This is a fork of the [official library](https://github.com/spotify/spotify-web-api-ts-sdk) released by Spotify.
+I needed to publish my fork to npm so I include a fix in my own application since there has not been an offical release in several months.
+This project has now diverged from upstream and I plan to maintain this library.

-This is a JavaScript/TypeScript SDK for the [Spotify Web API](https://developer.spotify.com/web-api/).
+This is a JavaScript/TypeScript SDK for the [Spotify Web API](https://developer.spotify.com/web-api/) and currently does not include any of the Web Playback SDK functionality.

 ## Requirements